 At Marvin, we have three programs.
-First is “Infinity for Marvin”—which means we sell, furnish, and install.
+First is “Infinity for Marvin”—which means we sell, furnish, and install new home windows.
 We’ll take it from the very beginning, all the way through installation and warranty.
 Next, we service builders and architects, and we’ll typically sell directly to them.
 We also have the occasional homeowner who’s more of a do-it-yourselfer.
 Those are the very small minority of our sales, people trying to do it themselves.
 Usually either we’re the expert, or we’re selling to somebody else who’s an expert in the field.

 What does the process look like for a homeowner who’s just walked into your showroom?
 What can they expect?

 We try to vary it as far as what we showcase in the showroom.
 Marvin’s the biggest manufacturer in the country, so we make things that nobody else really makes in the industry—and we try to show those.
-Everyone in town has a double hung window, so if we just had a double hung window, it wouldn’t be all that exciting.
+Everyone in town has a double hung window installed, so if we just had a double hung window, it wouldn’t be all that exciting.

 It’s like when you go to a car lot.
 Not everyone can afford a $300,000 Ford GT.
 We have Ford GTs sitting in the showroom—almost nobody ever buys them, but they like to look at them and play with them, and every once in a blue moon, we sell those, too.